Become a Standardized Patient at Burrell College of Osteopathic Medicine and earn $15.00 an hour

 What is a Standardized Patient?

 A Standardized Patient (SP) is an individual trained to portray a specific patient case in a consistent manner.
 Our SP’s are generally healthy people who have been trained to portray a real patient’s case in a testing situation.
 The SP is trained to present a patient history and (sometimes) physical symptoms.
 The word “standardized” means that the standardized patient repeats his or her story in a consistent manner to numerous students.
 During an interaction with a student, the SP presents the case history in response to questioning by the student and/or undergoes physical examination at the student’s direction.
-At the end of the encounter the SP provides constructive verbal feedback to the student.
+At the end of the encounter the SP provides constructive verbal or written feedback to the student.

 Our SPs come from all walks of life and are 18 years of age and above.
 Many have backgrounds in education, social work or some medical profession, but all must possess excellent communication skills.
 A flexible schedule, transportation, and punctuality are essential.